© 2019 Rabel Betshmuel.

 • Diaspora In Bloom, Transcending Borders Through Assyrian Art, Virtual, August 2020

-• Diaspora In Bloom, Assyrians in the 21st Century and Beyond, Art Ark Gallery, San Jose, CA., June 2019
+• Diaspora In Bloom, Assyrians in the 21st Century and Beyond, Art Ark Gallery, San Jose, CA., USA, June 2019

 PRESS